karanbayns/Wine-Quality-Classification/README.md

 4. The result of step 3 includes URL's.
 Click on the second URL to open the project in a JupyterLab.
 5. Now you can run the code to reproduce the anaylsis process.

-## The way to update container image
+# Updating the container image
 1. Stop and remove the original one by using `docker compose down`
 2. Pull the latest version of the images defined in `docker-compose.yml` by using `docker compose pull`
 3. Follow the process mentioned in the 'The way to use the container image', so that you can use the updated container image.